Powered by styrenics.

 • Q&A session

-The event will be moderated by Chrissi Schönfelder, Chair Advocacy & Communications, SCS.
+The event was moderated by Chrissi Schönfelder, Chair Advocacy & Communications, SCS.

 |Jens Kathmann is Secretary-General of Styrenics Circular Solutions, a role he took on in October 2018.
 Previously, he served as Vice President Standard Products EMEA for INEOS Styrolution with over 30 years of experience in the chemical industry, including BASF, in several managerial assignments in Asia and Europe.|